• Skip to primary navigation

 Soup is so underrated!
 I agree with Jerry Seinfeld that soup definitely is a meal! 🙂 Here are a few of my tried and true favorites:

-• Italian wedding soup - Similar to this Italian chicken noodle soup, this one combines turkey meatballs, acini di pepe, fresh spinach, and escarole.
+• Italian wedding soup – Similar to this Italian chicken noodle soup, this one combines tiny meatballs, acini di pepe, and escarole.

 • Pasta e fagioli - Pancetta, garlic, rosemary, ditalini pasta and white beans.